 Isolation.
 Loneliness.
 Fear.
 The pandemic has wreaked havoc on us all in one way or another, but for the elderly in particular, the seclusion essential to ensure safety from COVID-19 has had harmful effects on mental, physical and emotional wellbeing.
-With the help of a reliable home care provider like Inspired Home Care, offering senior care on the Gold Coast of Chicago and other nearby communities, there are steps that can be taken to reduce loneliness and isolation in seniors and ensure social connections are preserved.
+With the help of a reliable home care provider like Inspired Home Care, offering senior care in Barrington and other nearby communities, there are steps that can be taken to reduce loneliness and isolation in seniors and ensure social connections are preserved.

 - Safe socialization.
 While we’ve become accustomed to the phrase “social distancing,” it’s not the socialization itself we need to distance ourselves from, of course, but only the physical proximity to others.
 Staying socially connected throughout the pandemic might not look the same as we would like without physical touch, but there are numerous ways an in-home caregiver can help encourage older adults to still be close to the people they love.
 Whether a senior prefers old-fashioned letter writing and phone calls, or is open to making use of social media or technology for virtual face-to-face conversations, we are able to help seniors get in touch with others frequently.